Biology of human bonding: Neural circuitry

-Functional neuroimaging studies have shown that these regions are activated during both the anticipation and experience of social connection, suggesting that bonding engages mechanisms similar to those involved in other rewarding experiences.
+Functional neuroimaging studies have shown that these regions seem to be activated during both the anticipation and experience of social connection, suggesting that bonding engages mechanisms similar to those involved in other rewarding experiences.

 Stages of human love and bonding

 Biological anthropologist Helen Fisher published a "groundbreaking study that include the first functional MRI (fMRI) images of individuals in the throes of romantic love."
 The study posits that romantic love (which she considers distinct from attachment) is a motivation system for choosing and focusing energy on a preferred mating partner.
 According to Fisher, this brain system evolved for mammalian mate choice, also called "courtship attraction".
 In this phenomenon, a preferred mating partner is chosen based on a display of physical traits or behaviors.
 Fisher also includes the attraction to personality traits and other characteristics in her mate choice theory for humans.

 In her book, Why We Love': The Nature and Chemistry of Romantic Love, Fisher theorized that romantic love in humans can be divided into three distinct, yet interrelated, neurochemical systems: